Jaw Pain & TMJ Disorders

 - Headaches and dizziness

 A physiotherapy consultation for jaw pain will start with a full jaw and neck movement assessment to identify the root cause of the problem.
 The physiotherapist will then provide manual treatment in accordance with the severity of the pain.
-The treatment includes musculoskeletal manipulation, soft tissue massage and dry needling, as well as doing exercises that can help improve jaw dysfunction.
+The treatment includes musculoskeletal manipulation, soft tissue massage and dry needling, as well as introducing exercises that will improve jaw dysfunction.